kosekidev/vim-config/README.md

 ## [vim-surround](https://github.com/tpope/vim-surround)

-Surround.vim is all about "surroundings": parentheses, brackets, quotes, XML tags, and more.
+Surround.vim is all about "~": parentheses, brackets, quotes, XML tags, and more.
 The plugin provides mappings to easily delete, change and add such surroundings in pairs.

 ## [dressing.nvim](https://github.com/stevearc/dressing.nvim)